-Prater is large public park with famous giant wheel (Wiener Riesenrad) that dominates skyline together with other park entertainment attractions.
+Prater is large public park with famous Giant Ferris wheel (Wiener Riesenrad) that dominates skyline together with other park entertainment attractions.

-Originally, Prater was hunting ground for Imperial family, until it was donated to the people in 1766.
+Originally, the area was hunting ground for Imperial family, until it was donated to the general public in 1766.
 Since then it went to several transformations and today it is managed by City of Vienna.
 Prater is also famous as a host of the only World Exhibition held in Vienna in 1873.

 |Location||Prater, 1020 Wien, 2nd district, Leopoldstadt|

 |How to get there||U1 or U2, Praterstern|

 |Opening hours||7 days a week, 10:00-00:00 (winter has limited attractions available)|

 Main entertainment area is around Wiener Riesenrad, where many other, much more recent attractions were built to cater for all ages and courage level (some of the rides are challenging and only people without fear of heights or with a good stomach can attend them).